Commitment to Safety

 Suspensions shall be initiated according to the following procedures:

-- Suspension shall be preceded, if possible, by a conference conducted by the Principal or the Principal's designee with the student and his or her parent and, whenever practical, the teacher, supervisor or school employee who referred the student to the Principal.
-The conference may be omitted if the Principal or designee determines that an emergency situation exists.
-An “emergency situation” involves a clear and present danger to the lives, safety or health of students or school personnel.
+The conference may be omitted if the Executive Director or designee determines that an emergency situation exists.
+An “emergency situation” involves a clear and present danger to the lives, safety or health of students or Charter School personnel.
 If a student is suspended without this conference, both the parent/guardian and student shall be notified of the student’s right to return to school for the purpose of a conference.

 - Notice to Parents/Guardians

-- A student may be expelled either by the neutral and impartial Charter School Board of Directors following a hearing before it or by the Board upon the recommendation of an Administrative Panel to be assigned by the Board as needed.
-The Administrative Panel should consist of at least three members who are certificated and neither a teacher of the pupil or a Board member of the Charter School Board of Directors.
+A student may be expelled either by the neutral and impartial Charter School Board of Directors following a hearing before it or by the Charter School Board of Directors upon the recommendation of a neutral and impartial Administrative Panel, to be assigned by the Board of Directors as needed.
+The Administrative Panel shall consist of at least three members who are certificated and neither a teacher of the pupil or a member of the Charter School Board of Directors.
 Each entity shall be presided over by a designated neutral hearing chairperson.
 The Administrative Panel may recommend expulsion of any student found to have committed an expellable offense., and the Board of Directors shall make the final determination.

-- Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
-Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Principal or designee determines that the Pupil has committed an expellable offense and recommends the student for expulsion.
+Students recommended for expulsion are entitled to a hearing to determine whether the student should be expelled.
+Unless postponed for good cause, the hearing shall be held within thirty (30) school days after the Executive Director or designee determines that the pupil has committed an expellable offense and recommends the student for expulsion.